segmentio/segment-docs/src/connections/destinations/catalog/quantcast/index.md

 ## Web Destination
 When you toggle on Quantcast for a website in Segment, this is what happens:

-+ Our CDN is updated within 45 minutes.
-Then our snippet will start asynchronously loading quant.js onto your page.
++ The Segment CDN updates in about 45 minutes, and starts asynchronously loading quant.js onto your page.
 This means you should remove Quantcast's snippet from your page.
 + Quantcast will automatically start recording data.
 If this is the first time sending data to Quantcast it can take them up to **12 days** to process your new data.

 Quantcast supports the `identify` and `track` methods on our API.